Julia Stiles: Film director

-In 2021, it was announced that Stiles was cast as Maisy-May in the Canadian Amazon Prime series The Lake.
-Maisy-May is the "picture-perfect" stepdaughter/stepsister who was given the family cottage by her stepfather, to the dismay of her stepbrother Justin.
-The series was shot in North Bay, Ontario in August and September 2021.
-Season 1 was released on June 17, 2022.
+Stiles' first feature film as a director, Wish You Were Here, was released in January 2025.

 Personal life

 Stiles graduated from Columbia University with a degree in English literature in 2005.
-In college, she dated actor Joseph Gordon-Levitt and the two lived in John Jay Hall.
+She almost turned down the first Bourne film because of college exams, and deferred a semester for the first two films.
+At Columbia she dated actor Joseph Gordon-Levitt and the two lived in John Jay Hall.
 She and actor David Harbour were in a relationship between 2011 and 2015.
-In 2010, she received a John Jay Award, an annual honorary award given to five alumni by the Columbia College Alumni Association for professional achievements.
+In 2010, she received a John Jay Award, an honorary award given annually to five alumni by the Columbia College Alumni Association for professional achievements.

 Stiles has also worked for Habitat for Humanity, building housing in Costa Rica, and has worked with Amnesty International to raise awareness of the harsh conditions of immigration detention of unaccompanied juveniles.
-In January 2004, Marie Claire featured Stiles's trip to see conditions at the Berks County Youth Center in Leesport, Pennsylvania.
+In January 2004, Marie Claire featured Stiles's trip to witness conditions at the Berks County Youth Center in Leesport, Pennsylvania.

 Stiles is a former vegan, occasionally eating red meat.
 She says she gave up veganism after she developed anemia and found it difficult to get proper nutrition while traveling.

 She has described herself as a feminist and wrote about the subject in The Guardian.

 She is a fan of baseball and the New York Mets.
-She threw the ceremonial first pitch before their May 29, 2006, game.
+She threw the ceremonial first pitch before their May 29, 2006 game.

 In September 2017 Stiles married camera assistant Preston J. Cook with whom she worked on Blackway.
-On October 20, 2017, their son Strummer Newcomb Cook was born.
-In January 2022, Stiles gave birth to a boy named Arlo.
+They have three children.